paweljakubas/j-data-analysis/chapters/inverted-table.md

 10 10 10 10 10 20 20 20 20 20  0  0  0  0  0 10 10 10 10 10 20 20 20 20 20  0  0  0  0  0
  0  0  0  0  0  0  0  0  0  0  0  0  0  0  0 15 15 15 15 15 15 15 15 15 15 15 15 15 15 15
 ```
-Upon close look we can discern patterns reflecting data columns represented in ranking row-wise.
+Upon a close look we can discern patterns reflecting data columns represented in ranking row-wise.

 ```j
    tgrade=: /: @ |: @: (ranking&>)